 Understanding who they are doing business with is indispensable for banks and other financial institutions to mitigate the risk of money laundering and other financial crimes.
 That’s where Know Your Customer (KYC), also called Customer Due Diligence (CDD) process, comes in.

 KYC processes are part of standard AML compliance obligations in most places.
-It’s a set of activities and procedures that starts during onboarding to help ensure a bank knows who their customers are and the money laundering risk they may pose.
+It’s a set of activities and procedures that starts during onboarding to help ensure a bank knows who their customers are and if they pose a risk for money laundering schemes.
 This also helps determine what normal behavior looks like for a new customer.
 Having a baseline of normalcy helps flag anomalies down the road.

 AML KYC involves screening key data and information to establish and verify a customer’s identity.
 Banks must also determine the ultimate beneficial owner (UBO) of any companies they’re working with, which may involve peeling back multiple layers of ownership.